New year's concert for peace

 If Handel's pieces manifest the joy of peace, Haydn's mass illustrates the danger and war anxiety.
 Nevertheless, hope for peace also comes through Haydn's Mass.
 It, too, is therefore regarded today as a peace appeal.

-There will also be a premiere performance of the Jubilee Themes, composed by Fredrik Högberg, commissioned by the Royal Swedish Academy of Music to commemorate their 250th anniversary.
+There will also be a premiere performance of the Jubilee Theme, composed by Fredrik Högberg, which was commisioned by Gehrmans musikförlag and the Rosenborg-Gehrman Foundation to commemorate the 250th anniversary of the Royal Swedish Academy of Music in 2021.

 On new year's day, UAK wishes to let Handel's, Haydn's and Högberg's music sound like a sign of hope in a troubled time.